volkanbaran/udacity-cloud-developer/project-3/README.md

 2. Push images to docker hub `docker-compose -f docker-compose-build.yaml push`
 3. Run containers `docker-compose up`

-You'll need to create a new node server.
-Open a new terminal within the project directory and run:

-1. Initialize a new project: `npm i`
-2. run the development server with `npm run dev`

 ## Deploying your system

 K8s cluster create on aws: https://github.com/kubermatic/kubeone/blob/master/docs/quickstart-aws.md